 Mentions on Notable & Reliable Sites

 Yes, you read that correctly.
 Verifications usually require ten or more full feature articles that are all about you.
-While having mentions on notable sites is excellent and may help your verification case, you will still need a set of ten full-features on reliable sites.
+While having mentions on notable sites is excellent and may help your verification case, you will still need a set of ten full features on reliable sites.
 So, what are mentions anyway?
 Mentions are simply mentions.
 In other words, let’s say there is an article on Forbes that talks about the financial market that quotes five different experts on the topic, one of which is you.
 In the entire article, only one or two lines are about you, and the remainder of the article covers the main topic and other individuals.
 And, that is a mention.
-A full-feature, on the other hand, is an article entirely devoted to you, where you are the main topic itself.
+A full feature, on the other hand, is an article entirely about you, where you are the main topic itself.

 Promotional Publications & Wire Press Releases

 One of the other traps that unsuspecting buyers fall for is buying press releases from PR agents who promise them that it’s enough for verification.
 Press releases are considered ‘promotional’ publications wherein you are promoted to be published on a site by a PR agency.
 In other words, social networks know when an article is a full feature by the site contributor/editors and when an article is just another press release.

 As an example, an article on Yahoo that features you and is published by an editor on Yahoo holds a lot of weight.
 However, an article on Yahoo that is posted there by a press release agency wherein at the bottom of the article it says ‘No staff from Yahoo was involved in the publication of this article’ – such an article is worthless.
 When shopping for publications, always ensure that you are buying full feature publications and NOT press releases as they are useless in every way.